itw-dataset/itw-devkit/README.md

 ## 2. Dataset Layout
-ITW data is organized hierarchically.
-Detailed structure is shown as follows:
+The ITW dataset is organized hierarchically.
+Detailed structure for each provided data type is illustrated below:

 ![Layout](dataset_layout.svg)

 ## 3. File Naming Conventions and Formats